The Dizzy Patient

 Common ENT Specific Diseases That May Cause Dizziness:

 BPPV: Dizziness described as Moderate to SEVERE spinning that lasts from a few seconds to minutes.
 Never more than 15 minutes.
 Usually occurs with a head position change (ie, rolling in bed, turning to look behind you, etc).
 Workup includes audiogram and Dix-Hallpike maneuver.
 Treatment with Epley maneuvers is curative (generally).
-There's also an iPhone application called DizzyFix to help with the Epley steps.
+Click here to read more about BPPV.

 Labyrinthitis: Also known as "inner ear infection," the dizziness is described as moderately severe spinning lasting several weeks to even months.
 Usually associated with hearing loss and ringing, though not always.
 Workup includes audiogram, MRI, and ENG.
 Treatment is usually high-dose steroids.